 In the output, you can determine that sda1 and sdb1 are mounted as part of the local system.
 The newly attached disk may be present as sdc1; but if it is, it is not mounted.
 In this situation, we have to run fsck against /dev/sdc1.

 Run fsck on the partition that cannot be mounted.

 fsck -yM /dev/sdc1

 The following is a sample of the result after you run the command:

-Unmount and detach original virtual hard disk, and create VM from original OS disk.
+Unmount and detach the original virtual hard disk, and then create a VM from the original system disk.